 What will Minneapolis' energy future look like in the next few years?

-Community Power grew a city-wide discussion on local energy issues during the 2021 city council & mayoral elections, building on our 2013 Minneapolis Energy Options campaign, the 2017 candidate forums, and all the work in between.
-We invited every single candidate to meet with us, holding face to face gatherings with a wide majority of candidates, and held forums in multiple Wards in order to elevate and share knowledge on these issues.
+Community Power continued a city-wide discussion on local energy issues during the 2021 city council & mayoral elections and the 2023 city council elections.
+This built upon on our 2013 Minneapolis Energy Options campaign, our 2017 candidate forums + questionnaires, and all the work in between.

-Candidates have now turned into electeds - read on to see the returned questionnaires, and video footage from the forums in which current elected officials participated.
-These provided an important opportunity for Minneapolis residents to hear their city council and mayoral candidates’ plans on energy choice, affordability, and access.
-(You can see an questionnaire archive and video archive from responses and forums from ALL candidates (not just those who were elected).
+As candidates have now turned into elected officials - we encourage you read on to see their returned questionnaires, and to watch video footage from the Q & A forums in which current elected officials participated when running for office.
+These both provided an important opportunity for Minneapolis residents to hear their city council and mayoral candidates’ plans on energy choice, affordability, and access.
+You can also see a questionnaire archive and video archive from responses and forums from ALL candidates not just those who were elected.
+In addition, we have our 2023 candidates page still intact.

 on Energy & Equity